China Grove man faces charges for stolen vehicles in Rowan, Mecklenburg counties - Salisbury Post

 SALISBURY — A China Grove man faces charges in Rowan and Mecklenburg counties after being stopped by state and local law enforcement officers on Thursday.

-Edward LeLand Geouge III, 28, of Saw Road was charged in Rowan with possession of a stolen vehicle and possession of drug paraphernalia.
+Edward LeLand Geouge III, 28, of Saw Road was charged in Rowan County with possession of a stolen vehicle and possession of drug paraphernalia.
 In an unrelated incident, Geouge faces charges in Mecklenburg County for larceny of a vehicle.

 The Rowan County Sheriff’s Office said deputies spotted Geouge at 6 p.m.
 Thursday in the Enochville area using a stolen Ford F-350 Super Duty truck.
 The truck was painted black from its original red color in an effort to elude authorities, the Sheriff’s Office said.